 Customers who believe they’ve gone above and beyond to patronize your store feel luckier when shopping with you.
 Studies at The Ohio State University and Vanderbilt University find that these extra-effort shoppers show a special interest in games of chance, such as sweepstakes and random rewards.

-Other research finds that a shopper’s belief they’ve made an extra effort can arise in a variety of ways:
+A shopper’s belief they’ve made an extra effort might arise from:

 In the early days, before it was called gamification, retailers and manufacturers concluded that there needed to be real, tangible prizes for maximum participant involvement, although the value of the prizes often could be quite modest.
 People got involved for the joy of the contest.